-On June 13, 2016, SymBio announced the start of phase III clinical trials for the patient-controlled analgesia, SyB P-1501.
+On June 13, 2016, the company announced the start of phase III clinical trials for the patient-controlled analgesia, SyB P-1501.

-The company started phase III clinical trials for SyB P-150-a patient controlled analgesia for the short-term management of acute postoperative pain during hospitalization.
+The company started phase III clinical trials for SyB P-1501-a patient controlled analysesia for the short-term management of acute postoperative pain during hospitalization.